 Where to plant tomatoes

 Location is everything when it comes to growing tomatoes.
-The best place to grow tomatoes in a northern climate is in a greenhouse.
+The best place to grow tomatoes in a cold climate is in a greenhouse.
 There they can be planted out about two weeks earlier, but still might need frost protection.

 A greenhouse or cold frame is the optimal growing space for tomatoes in a cold climate.
 If you do not have a greenhouse, find the spot in your garden that is too hot for most crops – it might be just right for tomatoes.
 If you have a warm spot on your patio or deck instead of in the garden, tomatoes can be grown in pots or grow bags as well.